HomeLatest NewsEnterprise ITGoogle partners with Airtel to push G Suite among SMBs in India

 Register Now →

-Airtel said that it works with over 2,500 large businesses and over 500,000 SMBs and technology startups across India.
+Airtel said that it works with over 2,500 large businesses and over 500,000 SMBs and startups across India.
 All these customers could be a potential user of G Suite.

 Also Read | Infosys becomes Google Cloud Managed Service Provider